 The TJPA funds Temporary Terminal facility management and related operating expenses from an MTC operating grant.
-Total fiscal year 2011 operating grant revenues and expenses were \$3,001,398.
+Total fiscal year 2012 operating grant revenues and expenses were \$3,740,989, for a full year of Temporary Terminal operations; the Temporary Terminal had opened subsequent to the beginning of fiscal year 2011.

-The fiscal year 2011 increase in interest income is primarily attributable to the temporary availability of short-term working capital.
+The fiscal year 2012 decrease in investment income is primarily attributable to the temporary available short-term working capital from the previous fiscal year no longer being available.
 The decrease in rental revenues is due to properties being required for construction and no longer available for leasing.
+The increase in miscellaneous revenues is attributable to the receipt of homeowners' association assets and sale of salvaged appliances from one of the properties acquired and demolished by TJPA.